JacquesVonHamsterviel/Python_OCR_API/README.md

 pip install --upgrade google-api-python-client pip install paddlepaddle
 其它缺什么装什么
-The machine does not support avx, you can try: pip install paddlepaddle-gpu==2.0.2 -f https://paddlepaddle.org.cn/whl/stable/noavx.html
+if you are installing the CPU version of Paddle, use pip install paddlepaddle==2.0.0rc1 The machine does not support avx, you can try: pip install paddlepaddle-gpu==2.0.2 -f https://paddlepaddle.org.cn/whl/stable/noavx.html

 https://stackoverflow.com/questions/71348433/modulenotfounderror-no-module-named-paddle-fluid-core-noavx